Rishiraamg/RESTful-Bookstore-API/README.md

 This is a sample backend Rest API application.This project demonstrates where the user can perform CRUD and checkout operations.

 # Technologies
--Java 1.8
+- Java 1.8
--Spring
+- Spring
--Spring Boot
+- Spring Boot
--H2 Database (in-memory)
+- H2 Database (in-memory)
--Maven Build Tool Download
+- Maven Build Tool Download
--Swagger UI
+- Swagger UI

 # Database Access
 Hit this Datasource URL in a browser: http://localhost:8080/h2-console